 Portable/Foldable Solar Panels – Overview

-Updated on April 3, 2019 to include latest production information and prices.
+Updated on September 11, 2021 to include latest product information and prices.

 Ideal for the occasional solar panel user, portable (foldable) solar panels can be stored in a compact space and pulled out only when needed.
 They are great for keeping in your car in case of a breakdown, in your house for supplemental power during an outage (but useless at night), or for camping.